The forgotten Shadowman

-Hambleton was one of the first street artists on the American continent; New York City was his creative home as early as the 70s.
-He frequented the legendary Club 57 with, among others, Jean-Michel Basquiat and Keith Haring, and was introduced to Andy Warhol, who repeatedly asked him to sit for a portrait.
+Hambleton was one of the first street artists on the American continent.
+The interdisciplinary communities of New York City became his creative home as early as the 70s.
+He frequented the legendary Club 57 with Jean-Michel Basquiat and Keith Haring, and was introduced to Andy Warhol, who repeatedly asked him to sit for a portrait.
 Hambleton refused, however, seeing himself more as a conceptual artist who wished for his art, not himself, to remain in the foreground.
-Hambleton’s relentless morbidity manifested itself early on.
-In his artistic beginnings, he drew chalk outlines of fake murder victims on pavements, shocking the public with staged crime scenes.
+Hambleton’s relentless morbidity manifested itself early on: he drew chalk outlines of fake murder victims on pavements around the city, shocking the public with staged crime scenes.

-His most famous artworks, however, popped up in New York‘s yards and alleyways in the 80s.
-There, he painted distorted human shadows in black paint, aiming to frighten viewers.
-These interventions were soon dubbed the wok of the mysterious “Shadowman”.
-The art scene regards this period as the beginning of his career.
-At the time, Hambleton’s paintings were sold at higher prices than those of Basquiat.
-With the fame came the drugs and a heroin addiction that haunted Hambleton throughout his life, causing him to lose his grasp on reality and begin to fall into oblivion.
-His oeuvre was rediscovered about ten years ago, when he was able to revive his success.
+His most famous artworks, however, popped up in New York’s yards and alleyways in the 80s.
+There, he frightened passers-by with distorted human shadows in black paint.
+These interventions were soon dubbed the wok of the mysterious ‘Shadowman’.
+The art scene regards this period as the launch of his career; Hambleton’s paintings were sold at higher prices than those of Basquiat at the time.
+With the fame came the drugs and a heroin addiction that haunted Hambleton throughout his life, causing him to lose his grasp on reality and fall into oblivion.
+His oeuvre was rediscovered about ten years ago and he was able to revive his success.
 Richard Hambleton died aged 65 at the peak of his renaissance.
-This exhibition is dedicated to his rediscovery and his famous Shadowman motifs.
+This exhibition is dedicated to his rediscovery and his famous Shadowman motif.